Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-5-Extra-strength-methods/README.md

 int randomNum = (int) (Math.random() * 5)

 ```
-(int) = This is a `cast` an dit forces the thing immediateley after it to become the typ eof the cast.
+(int) = This is a `cast` and it forces the thing immediateley after it to become the type of the cast.
 The random number would have been a double but since the cast said `int` it kept it correct

 ### Getting user input using the GameHelper class